talpods/profile-builder/README.md

 ## Team Members

-This project was proudly developed by the following team members:
+This project was proudly developed by the following team members: Project built by a team of passionate young engineers as part of the first [Cohort of TalPods-Jusoor Tech Talent Pipeline](https://talpods.io/talpods-jusoor-tech-talent-pipeline.html) project

 - [mhmmdkhoulani](https://github.com/mhmmdkhoulani)
 - [FaisalMinawi](https://github.com/FaisalMinawi)